MBelch/Language-identification-ML-NeuralNet/README.md

 We only used like it's said before French, Italian, Portuguese and Spanish.
 But it can be generalized to all the other languages from the link mentioned above.

-The comments one the main program are in French.
+The comments in the main program are in French.

 If there's any thing noticed wrong or in need to be clarified, well I implore you to send an email to : mehdi.belchiti@um5s.net.ma